Platekun/Avalon/templates/libraries/aws-ci-cd/README.md

 #### Usage

+Avalon sets up a development [CodeBuild](https://aws.amazon.com/codebuild/) project for this purpose.
+The name of the CodeBuild project is `<<artifact-name>>DevelopmentBuild`. where `<<artifact-name>>` is the name you passed when creating the artifact when using `avalon new`.

 To perform the CI step in your project, you only need to push code to the repository.

 #### How It Works

 1. Changes are pushed to the GitHub repository.
-2. The _CI_ GitHub action (`.github/workflows/ci.yml`).
-3. The _CI_ GitHub actions executes a `build` step.
+2. The development CodeBuild project will trigger a new build.
+It makes use of the `buildspec.ci.yml` file.
+3. The `install` phase executes some commands needed to use Docker without problems.
-4. The `build` step executes the `scripts/ci.sh` script which builds a Docker image using the `docker/ci.Dockerfile` Dockerfile.
+4. The `build` phase executes the `scripts/ci.sh` script which builds a Docker image using the `docker/ci.Dockerfile` Dockerfile.
 5. When building the Docker image, the project is copied and built inside the Docker image.
 6. After building the Docker image, the `scripts/ci.sh` script creates a new Docker container using that image.
 7. The new Docker container executes the test runner.
-8. The test runner finishes running the tests and results are delivered to us via the GitHub UI.
+8. The test runner finishes running the tests and results are delivered to us via the CodeBuild UI.

 ### Continous Delivery